 We can see from the results that as far as “dream bikes” go, Titanium was far and away the most popular choice, this is likely due to the price tag associated with titanium as much as it is due to the material itself.

 When it comes to bikepacking, the frames people use tend to be quite varied, which is likely a result of bikepacking taking on many different forms.
 The routes people cycle while bikepacking are very varied, and as a result, so are the bikes they use.

 On top of this, a large majority of bikepackers do not have a designated bike for bikepacking and use the bikes they already own, this is one of the reasons that aluminium bikes were so popular. in our survey The material you choose shouldn’t be the most popular, but the one that is best suited for the riding and terrain you plan to cycle on.

 How to pick the right bikepacking frame material for you?

 We’ve now looked over the key factors when it comes to deciding which bike frame material you should use when bikepacking.
 Below is a summary, ranking each of the materials for these criteria.

 |Category||Rank #1||Rank #2||Rank #3||Rank #4|

 To help you choose which bike is best for you, we’ve collated all of the information above into an easy-to-read flowchart.
 This will help give you a suggestion of the best bike frame material for you based on your priorities.

-There are many factors that are important when deciding which bike frame material for your bikepakcing bike.
+Many factors are important when deciding which bike frame material for your bikepacking bike.
 We hope that all the information above has helped you to make a decision.
-It’s important to remember that bikepakcing isn’t about having the “best bike”, it’s about getting out there and enjoying cycling.
+It’s important to remember that bikepacking isn’t about having the “best bike”, it’s about getting out there and enjoying cycling.

 If you already own a bike, even if it’s not the perfect choice for bikepacking, then all you need to do is to adjust the route you pick for the bike you have.
 It’s much more important to get out there and enjoy yourself bikepacking than it is to worry about if you have the right bike.